zachmccabe/zachmccabe.github.io/_tools/exiftool-notes.md

-## Dealing with missing altitude metadata in MP4 video files
+## Dealing with altitude metadata in video files

 You can inject an arbitrary altitude into GPS metadata.
 (Some of the apps I use have trouble with video files that don't include full coords as an x,y,z string.
 This is useful, for example, for videos shot on Android mobile phones, where altitude isn't captured in MP4 files.)